Level One: Concerns

 Step Two: President’s Final Decision

-If several employees share a concern that arises out of the same incident, Human Resources may, at its discretion, allow the employees to seek joint resolution of the concern or complaint.
+- Multiple Parties.
+If several employees share a concern that arises out of the same incident, the Office of Human Resources may, at its discretion, allow the employees to seek joint resolution of the concern or complaint.

-Forms are available from Human Resources for an employee seeking review of their concern or complaint.
+- Forms.
+Forms are available from the Office of Human Resources for an employee seeking review of their concern or complaint.